jan-r-dev/Drill-your-Go/construction/in-progress/Buffers_and_Strings/instructions.md

 3. Using `bufio` from Go's standard library, scan each line from this file.
 For each line:
 * If the line is marked OUT, copy its contents to file `outgoing.log` and subtract its value from `balance`.
 * If the line is marked IN, copy its contents to file `incoming.log` and add its value to `balance`.
+* If the line is in error, copy the unaltered line to `inError.log`.
+Line is in error if:
+    * One of the three fields is missing.
+    * Second field is neither `OUT` nor `IN`.
+    * The third field cannot be parsed to an integer.
+    * The third field is lower than zero.
-4. Print `balance` and number of lines processed to stdout.
+4. Print `balance` and linecount to stdout.